Default Alt Text

 Protective covers for damaged teeth

 Crowns are versatile and durable dental restorations, able to restore damaged teeth and give you a beautiful, healthy smile.
 They fit completely over a whole tooth, concealing defects caused by chips, decay, discolouration or large fillings.
-With our innovative CEREC technology, you can rediscover your confidence in your smile with accurate dental crowns in a single visit to our practice.
+Crowns can also be used to support dental bridges or be fixed onto dental implants for a highly aesthetic finish.

-Book an appointment
+Book an appointment Find out more about CEREC

 Why have a dental crown?